SyncfusionExamples/how-to-skip-the-sorting-when-group-the-columns-in-wpf-data-grid/README.md

 This sample illustrates how to skip the sorting when group the columns in WPF DataGrid.

-By default, SfDataGrid groups a column in the sorted order.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) groups a column in the sorted order.
 However, you can group a specific column in the actual order without sorting the groups in SfDataGrid by removing the grouped column from the SfDataGrid.View.SortDescriptions.

 ```c#